stewpend0us/csim2/README.md

 ## solvers
-Solvers only ever deal with an individual block even if that block is composed of several other blocks (see blockSystem).
+Solvers only ever deal with an individual block even if that block is composed of several other blocks.
 Their most important job is to integrate the state derivative.
 You can think of the solver as dealing with the top half of the block for us.
 Like this:

             _______
            |       |
            |   1   |
-    .<-----|  ---  |<-----.
+    .------|  ---  |<-----.
     |      |   s   |      |
     |      |_______|      |
     |     ___________     |